odud-by/uae-fdi-resilience-analysis/README.md

 ## Model-Implied FDI Dynamics

-The ARDL estimates indicate that UAE FDI is primarily driven by investment momentum and oil-linked liquidity, with domestic growth playing a secondary role.
+The ARDL estimates highlight four short-run transmission channels shaping UAE FDI dynamics:

-FDI exhibits strong persistence: last-year inflows affect next-year outcomes.
+- **Persistence (Lagged FDI):**  FDI inflows exhibit strong year-to-year persistence, last-year inflows affect next-year outcomes.
 This reflects the role of project pipelines, reinvestment decisions, and implementation lags in large-scale investments.
 Once momentum builds, it tends to carry into the following year before gradually dissipating.

-Oil prices influence FDI in stages rather than instantaneously.
+- **Oil-Linked Liquidity Effects:**  Oil prices influence FDI in stages rather than instantaneously.
 Initial oil shocks generate caution and uncertainty, but as liquidity improves and confidence returns, inflows recover.
 This means UAE FDI moves closely with regional liquidity conditions.

-GDP growth supports FDI but plays a secondary role.
-Trade openness does not materially influence year-to-year fluctuations, operating more as a structural backdrop than a cyclical driver.
+- **Domestic Growth & Trade Openness:**  Real GDP growth supports FDI but plays a secondary role relative to persistence and oil dynamics.
+  Trade openness does not materially influence year-to-year fluctuations and operates more as a structural backdrop than a cyclical driver.

-These channels provide the foundation for interpreting the scenario results that follow.
+These channels provide the foundation for interpreting the results that follow.

 ---